o3de/o3de.org/content/docs/user-guide/features/components/reference/shape/vertex-container.md

 ---
-description: ' Use vertex containers in Open 3D Engine to access, update, and remove vertices. '
+description: ' Use vertex containers in Open 3D Engine (O3DE) to access, update, and remove vertices. '
 title: Vertex Containers
+date: 2021-03-05
 ---

-`VertexContainer` is a concrete type and an interface that is used by several Lumberyard component buses.
+`VertexContainer` is a concrete type and an interface that is used by several O3DE component buses.
 It is implemented directly by the [Polygon Prism Shape](/docs/user-guide/features/components/reference/shape/polygon-prism-shape.md) component and the [Spline](/docs/user-guide/features/components/reference/shape/spline.md) component, and used indirectly by the [Navigation Area](/docs/user-guide/features/components/reference/nav-area.md) component.

 ## Vertex Container Interface ##